Photonic Neural Networks: A Compact Review: Fundamental Concepts

 \subsection{Three-dimentional waveguide interconnects}

-We had some problems or limitations with two dimension work.
+We had some problems or limitations with two-dimensional work.
 For example, limitation in size by lithography due to disadvantages of scaling.
-Using one good manner to overcome many bottlenecks in NN communication is to discover integrated circuits holding to a NN's difficult topology.\\ 3D interconnects of the photonic waveguide are very useful in 3D commercial use direct-laser writing system called (Photonic Professional GT).
-Also, commercial NN uses heavily employed by Google features.\\ We realized large-scale 3D photonic interconnects.
-Waveguides are a diameter of 1.2 $ \mu $m that could create two-photon polymerization.
+One good manner to overcome many bottlenecks in NN communication is to discover integrated circuits holding to an NN's difficult topology.\\ 3D interconnects of the photonic waveguide are very useful in 3D commercial use direct-laser writing system called (Photonic Professional GT).
+Also, commercial NN is heavily employed by Google features.\\ We realized large-scale 3D photonic interconnects.
+Waveguides have a diameter of 1.2 $ \mu $m that could create two-photon polymerization.
 By use of this strategy, we discovered routing topologies at 3 dimensions.
 These methods were oriented mostly toward applications in Neural Networks [19].